 The Mall, St. James's, London SW1Y 5AH

 A relatively new addition for pie-lovers, this saw the original and beloved Rochelle Canteen open a second - much more central - venue in the ICA and, more importantly, add an ever-changing pie to the menu.
-We loved the rabbit pie here so much that we pronounced it our favourite dish of 2017 and on the menu at the time of writing is a guinea fowl and Paris mushroom pie.
+We loved the rabbit pie here so much that we pronounced it our favourite dish of 2017 and on the menu at the time of writing is a beef shin & pickled walnut pie.

 87 Tower Bridge Rd, London SE1 4TW